NenadoPL1Z/JS_Project/README.md

 # Project

-In this project I have used html(BEM), css, js (scripts, axios, json-server), webpack
+In this project I have used html(BEM), css, js (axios, json-server), webpack